About us

 We care for the mental health and wellbeing of people across Kent and Medway.

-Our teams support adults with a wide range of mental health needs.
+Our teams support children, young people and adults with a wide range of mental health needs.
 Because we cover the whole county and both hospital and community settings, we can make care more joined up and easier to access wherever you live.

 We work with you, your family and carers and your community.
 We listen to what matters most, so care feels safe, respectful and closer to home.